jagtarsingh7/Construction-Freelance-Update/README.md

 - Integration with the Twilio API for sending text messages
 - Deployment on virdicon.com for easy access and availability
 - Engaging animations and parallax effects using React Spring
+- Full-stack architecture with React, TypeScript, and Google Firebase Firestore database
+- Context API for state management within the application

 ## Technologies Used

-- React: A JavaScript library for building user interfaces
+- React with Typescript: For building user interfaces
-- Serverless: A framework for deploying serverless functions to the cloud
+- Serverless: For deploying serverless functions to the cloud
 - Twilio: A cloud communications platform for building SMS, voice, and messaging applications
-- React Spring: A library for creating fluid and interactive animations in React
+- React Spring: For creating fluid and interactive animations in React

 # Getting Started with Create React App